AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 filter notutorial
 ```

-**ASSUMPTION**
+**EXAMPLE**

-For all test cases below, assume you have the following modules in your timetable:
+For all test cases below, suppose you have the following modules in your timetable:
 ```commandline
 1. CS2113 - Software Engineering - Lecture - Monday 14:00-16:00
 2. CS2113 - Software Engineering - Tutorial - Tuesday 10:00-11:00